-In the largest voucher program in Cuyahoga County, 89.6% of people using housing vouchers are African American and are clustered in racially segregated areas with high concentrations of poverty, high crime, low educational opportunities, and high exposure to environmental health hazards.
-When surveyed, the majority of voucher program participants responded that they desire housing in neighborhoods with low crime rates, high quality schools, and low poverty.
-The most significant challenges to finding affordable housing cited by participants include: landlords who do not accept the voucher (79.3%), finding housing in their price range (58.3%), security deposit (53%), and moving costs (44.4%).
-In Cuyahoga County, voucher participants are being excluded from high opportunity areas.
+In Lorain County, people using housing vouchers are likewise clustered in racially segregated areas with high poverty, low educational opportunities, and high exposure to environmental hazards.
+Nearly 64% of people using vouchers are African American, Hispanic/Latino, or both.
+When surveyed, the majority of voucher participants stated their desire for housing in neighborhoods with low crime, high quality schools, and affordable housing costs.
+In Lorain County, the most significant challenges to finding affordable housing cited by participants include: finding housing in their price range (56.9%), landlords who do not accept the voucher (49.0%), security deposit (39.2%), and moving costs (27.5%).
+In Cuyahoga and Lorain Counties, voucher participants are excluded from areas of opportunity.